dmares01/maresPlaneSimulator/README.md

 the current time is only 4:30 pm.
 Many other planes can request times in between then, or may have more urgent requests.

-This project imports the sys library as well as a number of functions from other files in the repo
+This project imports the sys library, the tkinter library, as well as functions from other files in the repository.

 # How to Run
 This program must be run from the command line.